venominfosec/venominfosec/README.md

 * Netblocks are sorted by confidence score and written to a CSV

 ## AutoDirbuster
-Automatically run and save Dirbuster scans for multiple IPs
+Automatically run and save ffuf scans for multiple IPs

 https://github.com/NetSPI/AutoDirbuster